 Small business owners usually ask me how to keep their customers happy.
 And, the answer is surprisingly simple.
 When posting something on social networks, writing a piece of content, giving feedback, or sending an eNewsletter, keep in mind that you’re doing so for your customers, not for search engine bots.

+Marketers need data skills for boosting customer retention and revenue, too.
 Your every decision should be purpose-led, with an aim to hook your customers’ attention, bring value to them, and boost their brand awareness and loyalty.

 What do you think?
 Let us know in the comments!